warnettconsultingltd/wcl-coding-challenges/README.md

 # wcl-coding-challenges
-A collection of solutions to coding challenges
+A collection of solutions to coding challenges.